 For a light pole, a straight arm mount is best.
 If you are going to use a round pole, you may have to use an adapter to attach your LED light.
 A yoke pole will allow you to install the light in your preferred fit.
 Most LED parking lot lights are compatible with different mount types, so you can choose the mount that best fits each parking lot space.

-Lights manually turned on and off ?
+Lights manually turned on and off?

 If you want your lamps to be manually turned on and off, then you don’t need LED parking lot lights with photocells.
 If you don’t want to have to turn them on and off manually, then having photocells in each of your lamps is the best way.
-Photocells will automatically turn on your lamps at dusk and turn it off at dawn.
+Photocells will automatically turn on your lamps at dusk and turn them off at dawn.

 Photocells sense the overall brightness of the area and can turn on when it gets dark enough.
 They can also be adjusted to fit your preferred light sensitivity if you live in an area that does not get that much light, or in a region with longer daytime hours.